-The termination benefit expense charged to consolidated profit or loss in 2019 and 2018, amounting to EUR 2,250 and 785 thousand, is recognized under "Administrative Expenses - Staff Costs" in the consolidated statement of profit or loss (see Note 35).
+The termination benefit expense charged to profit or loss in 2019, amounting to EUR 2.250 thousand, is recognized under "Administrative Expenses - Staff Costs" in the consolidated statement of profit or loss (see Note 36).
+At 31 December 2018 is 785 thousand.